-A perennial ryegrass trial plot at Kansas State University’s Rocky Ford Turfgrass Research Center in Manhattan, Kansas.
+A perennial ryegrass trial plot at Kansas State University’s Rocky Ford Turfgrass Research Center in Manhattan, Kan.
 Photo by Andrew Hartsock

 Early this year, Chad Allen tweeted out a photograph that had to have been as relatable as it was recognizable for any turfgrass professional who ever dived into the deep end of the National Turfgrass Evaluation Program’s data pool in search of